Niiti/HuTouch-AI-Demo/README.md

 - Personalized learning of new coding skills based on your current expertise
 - Articles/tutorials that are short
 - Learn on every project instead of on quarterly basis

+### Assitant for non-coding tasks:
+- Task priorities of the day
+- Create tailored emails/chat messages
+- Prep for meetings